kbrown55347/salary-calculator/README.md

 ## Usage
 ---
-1. Fill each input field with employee's information.
+1. Fill in each input field with employee's information.
+All input fields must be filled to submit a new employee.

 2. Click submit to add employee to the table.